Rainie & Love...?

-Rainie & Love...? (雨愛 (Yu Ai)) is the fifth Mandarin studio album by Taiwanese recording artist Rainie Yang.
+Rainie & Love...? (雨愛 (Yǔ ài)) is the fifth Mandarin studio album by Taiwanese recording artist Rainie Yang.
 It was released on January 1, 2010, by Sony Music Taiwan.
 Two editions of the album were released: pre-order edition and a celebration edition with different issues for Taiwan and Hong Kong.
 Its Japanese version was also issued for the Japanese market.

 Songs

 The tracks "Rainie Love" is the ending theme; and "Youth Bucket", "Anonymous Friend", and "In Your Eyes", a duet with Show Lo, are insert songs of Taiwanese drama Hi My Sweetheart, starring Show Lo and Yang.
 "In Your Eyes" also included in Show Lo's seventh studio album Rashomon under his label Warner Music Taiwan.

 Commercial performance

 The album is tied fifth best selling album in Taiwan in 2010, with 50,000 copies sold, with To Hebe by Hebe Tien of S.H.E.
 The tracks "Rainie Love" and "Anonymous Friend" are listed at number 22 and number 69 respectively, on Hit FM's Top 100 Singles of the Year chart for 2010.